UltraCart/rest_api_v2_sdk_ruby/docs/CheckoutApi.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::CheckoutApi.new
+api_instance = ultracart_client::CheckoutApi.new

-login_request = UltraCartAdminV2::CartProfileLoginRequest.new # CartProfileLoginRequest | Login request
+login_request = ultracart_client::CartProfileLoginRequest.new # CartProfileLoginRequest | Login request

 opts = {
   _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples